RP-1106/CPU_Process_Scheduling/README.md

 - The non-pre-emptive algorithms coded here are - First Come First Serve, Shortest Job First, Non-Preemptive Priority Scheduling.<br/>

 1. First Come First Serve (FCFS)<br/>
-    a. the process which arrives first executes first followed by the ones arriving next.<br/>
+    - the process which arrives first executes first followed by the ones arriving next.<br/>
-    b. if multiple processes arrive while a particular process is running, then the process with the least            arrival time exexutes first.<br/>
+    - if multiple processes arrive while a particular process is running, then the process with the least            arrival time exexutes first.<br/>
-    c.
-Pseudocode:<br/>
+    - Pseudocode:<br/>
          &nbsp;  &nbsp; sort the processes in ascending order of arrival time<br/>
          &nbsp;  &nbsp; loop through the arrival time (the counter is the time)<br/>
          &nbsp;  &nbsp; if a particular time is the arrival time of a process<br/>